The Search for the Perfect Souvlaki/Giros/Kebab

 We explored the museum for a few hours (a must-see if you visit Athens) and then headed towards the marketplace.
 We stopped on the way for a coffee before plotting our next move - to THE souvlaki place.
 We arrived at the square.
 We walked down and then up (he could only identify it from one direction) and once he'd settled on having found it, we ordered pork gyros.
 Not a souvlaki, you ask?
-Well, there was some confusion over what is a souvlaki, a gyros and a kebab (you can get the break down here) and Sean had found himself at a loss for what he'd actually eaten five years ago but from our first souvlaki earlier in the day, he had decided that it was not skewered meat as found in souvlaki.
+Well, there was some confusion over what is a souvlaki, a gyros and a kebab (read my souvlaki, gyros and kebab breakdown) and Sean had found himself at a loss for what he'd actually eaten five years ago but from our first souvlaki earlier in the day, he had decided that it was not skewered meat as found in souvlaki.
 Back to the gyros.

 It was prepared at lightning speed to Sean's disappointment.
 We took our gyros to the square, sat down and had our first bites.
 The bread was crispy on the outside and chewy in the inside - just the way you want it.
 There was a generous lathering of cucumbery tzatziki and tasty shaved pork.
 Add to that a touch of tomato and rings of red onion and you had one tasty gyros.
 Sean's verdict?
 'It's not the one'.
 Convinced we'd found the right shop, he settled that the method of making the gyros had changed, it was too quick, there was no even distribution of tomato, it lacked the paprika chips that he remembered so well.
 He was perfectly satisfied but in equal measure, completely unsatisfied.
 'Maybe it was the wrong shop?', I suggested.
 'Maybe the shop across the street?'.
 No, he assured me, it had to have been the right one.